datacol-io/datacol-io.github.io/docs/cloudsql.md

 ### CloudSQL Integration

 {{site.title}} provides tight integration with cloud services like [CloudSQL](https://cloud.google.com/sql/).
-It's easy to create CloudSQL resources and manage them as a part of stack.
+It's easy to create resources and manage them as a part of stack.

 _We only support MySQL (Second Generation) in alpha release._